 - Countries with stable and prosperous governments brings with them a degree of protection against economic, political and financial problems that may occur in one’s home country.
 Naturally, these stable countries offer better investment choices for both you and your business.
 As the economy in the United States continues to fluctuate, trying to pull out of its last recession, this concept has become increasingly more attractive to both private parties and their businesses.

 - There are more investment options.
-In contrast with what an investor might be offered with a bank account in his or her home country, many individuals who decide to use offshore bank accounts find that those accounts not only possess better structure but an opportunistic degree of flexibility.
+This is in contrast with what an investor might be offered with a bank account in his or her home country.
+Many individuals who decide to opt for offshore investing or offshore bank accounts find that those accounts not only possess better structure but an opportunistic degree of flexibility.
 For example, many banks offshore offer fixed interest accounts, stock market investment options, precious metals, etc., all under one roof.

 - Online banking is available.

 - Customer service benefits.
 Many offshore bank account holders like that customer service is available in a time zone that varies from that of his or her home country.